 The high productivity and crop resilience obtained by SRI farmers have shown the suitability of SRI methods for sustainable and profitable rice farming in Indonesia.
 SRI also reduces the reliance on external inputs, improves the productivity of land and water, increases the plant and soil microbiomes and insect diversity, which culminate in increased rice yield.
 The utilization of natural processes and potentials through SRI opens avenues for farmers to manage their production more adeptly and progressively and to sell their rice under shorter supply chains and cater to consumer demand for quality and traceability.

-SRI methods have been validated in more than 60 countries of Asia, Africa and Latin America, and full or partial use of these methods is benefiting probably more than 20 million farmers around the world.
+The SRI method has been validated in more than 60 countries in Asia, Africa and Latin America, and full or partial use of the method may benefit more than 20 million farmers worldwide.